Surajkandel/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
-BBMS is the webapp used to manage the blood doner and patient history
+BBMS is the webapp used to manage the blood doner and patient history,